 Don't overthink it.
 Seriously.

-Each user test should be less than 5 minutes, and you might only need about 5 tests to get to the maximum benefit-cost ratio.
+Each user test should be around 5 to 7 minutes, and you might only need about 5 tests to get to the maximum benefit-cost ratio.

 We call it minimum viable user testing, and it’ll save you time, money, and headaches.

 3. Practice makes perfect

 A few days before your first user test, rehearse the process with teammates to ensure everything will run smoothly.
 Grab a colleague from another team (someone who wasn’t involved in user testing planning) to act as the user and set a timer to see how long it takes to complete the test.